Frequently Asked Questions

 Is there any kind of review or reputation system?

-These tools are there to help you feel more confident about who you are swapping or donating with.
+During Early Access, we’re taking a community-first approach and improving these tools based on real user feedback.
+These features are designed to help members feel more confident about who they are swapping or donating with.

 Membership, ambassadors, and partners